jiem/start-stop-daemon/README.md

 * Test the server in the browser at *http://localhost:1095*
 * Make the server crash by going to *http://localhost:1095/error*
 * Go back to *http://localhost:1095* to check that the server restarted correctly after the crash
-* Check the server's status with `node server.js status`
+* Get the server's status with `node server.js status`
 * Stop the server with `node server.js stop`
 * Check the stdout file `out.log`